AndersenLab/dry-guide/docs/VAST.md

 **R libraries**

 Unfortunately, R doesn't seem to work very well with conda environments, and making sure everyone has the same version of several different R packages (specifically Tidyverse) can be a nightmare for software development.
-One way we have gotten around this is by installing the proper versions of R packages to a shared location (`/projects/b1059/software/R_lib_3.6.0`).
-Check out the **Using R on Quest** section of [the R page](r.md) to learn more about installing a package to this folder and using it in a script.
+One way we have gotten around this is by installing the proper versions of R packages to a shared location (`/data/eande106/software/R_lib_3.6.0`).
+Check out the **Using R on Rockfish** section of [the R page](r.md) to learn more about installing a package to this folder and using it in a script.

 !!!
 Important
     It is very important that you do **not** update any packages in this location unless absolutely necessary and proceed with extreme caution (especially if it is `tidyverse`!!!).
 Updating packages could break pipelines that rely on them.